Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part3.md

 >  - If instead you get the error
 >   >   /afs/cern.ch/work/d/dspiteri/VHbb/build/x86_64-centos7-gcc8-opt/data/CxAODReader_VHbb/2017-21-13TeV-MC16-CDI-2019-07-30_v1_CustomMaps.root does not exist, as a first port of call find someone with these files, put them in the right place in the directory and try again.
 Most of this time this is because the command `source ./copydatafromafs.sh' was not run and the files that are stored on afs rather than the repo have not been incorporated into the framework.

 >   - If the run is taking a long time, it may be that there are other samlpes being run alongside the one you want.
-In this case try setting both SAMPLESFINAL1 and SAMPLESFINAL2 to the same samples (for me this was the case for the resolved analysis and not the boosted one).
+In this case try setting both SAMPLESFINAL2 to something such that it doesn't pick up samples we are not interested in (for me this was the case for the resolved analysis and not the boosted one).
 ____
 Next one should check that all the inputs were fine.
 Resubmitting failed ones as necessary.
 From the run directory that you submitted the files in.
 ~~~